A car cut right in front of ours and my driver slammed on the brakes. He muttered, “Women drivers!”

 Driving is about the only similarity men and women have.
 In all other aspects they are different.

 They were created by God at different times, in different ways.
-As one goes through the Bible, one finds that a woman's role and characteristics had always been different from a man's.
-(Modern beings will argue that those were ancient times.)
+As one goes through the Bible, one finds that a woman's role, traits, and physical make-up had always been different from a man's.
+(Modern beings will argue, 'Those were ancient times!')

 Then came the woman's liberation movement and gender laws that now try to put man and woman in the same mold and rung: same rights, same responsibilities, same pay, same everything.